-Biodiversity and photovoltaics combined on one area
+Biodiversity and photovoltaics combined in one area

 RWA Solar Solutions and Frutura cooperate in the field of agricultural photovoltaics